 โ

 Generally said, central banks control only short dated interest rates but not the longer tenors of the yield curve.
 (Unless to resort to โalternative policy instrumentsโ like yield curve control and QE, by buying or selling long dated bonds from their balance sheet).
 With the heightened uncertainty from the banking sector tumult, central banks will have to rethink the pace and magnitude of anticipated rate hikes.
 If the economy crashes, and systemic risk appears, we might even see an emergency cut, like in 2008.
+But at the same time, long term rates reflect more closely the long term expectation of inflation.
+As we enter a period, where the second to next rates move might even be a cut, we expect the yield curve inversion between 2yr and 10yr to correct itself in the near future.
+Similar things have happened in 2008, where after first stress signals in the subprime market emerged, the rates curve normalized in a very quick fashion.
+We like 1-3yr quality paper, government bonds or high grade credit bonds from issuers rated BBB+ or above.

 โ